-Check out this guide to find the most interesting places to stay in Bogota, one of the most vibrant cities in South America.
+Best places to stay in Bogota: discover why the Colombian capital is one of the most vibrant cities in South America.

 Tourism in Bogotá: Overview

 Bogotá, the capital city of Colombia, is home to over 8 million inhabitants and sits at an altitude of almost 3000m in the Andean mountains.
 In recent years the city has seen a massive drop in crime and is now one of the safest capital cities to visit in South America.

 Bogotá is also leading the way for innovation in the country.
 In addition to rapid growth in the tourism and business sectors, the city has developed a strong sense of cultural identity and the rolos that inhabit the city are proud of the positive change.